Overview

 Ctrl + C | Quits tail and returns to the command line. |

-For example, if you only wanted to see errors related to the Testing2.jpg you can run this command:
+For example, run this command if you only want to see errors related to the Testing2.jpg file.

 [server]$ cat error.log | grep "Testing2.jpg"